-For applicants with a lower score, you may want to request extra security deposit or require a co-signer with a good credit score who can vouch for them.
+For applicants with a lower score, you may want to request an extra security deposit or require a co-signer with a good credit score who can vouch for them.

-4. Late or Missing Payments Aren’t the Only things that can Damage an Applicant's Credit Score
+4. Late or Missing Payments Aren’t the Only Things that Can Damage an Applicant's Credit Score

 Making on-time payments for a credit card is not necessarily enough to ensure a high score.
 There are many other common mistakes people make that hurt their scores.
 It's important that you know the factors impacting an applicant's credit score for renting.

 - A big mistake people make is having a high balance in relation to their credit limit.
 If their limit is $5,000 and they constantly are spending up to $4,800 each month this can have an adverse effect on their credit score.